Rogomi/Essilor-SuperApp-TechDoc/IOS-Docs/ios.md

   - `clearTabs()`
   - `gotToLanding()`

 - **AuthViewController** - contains functions that allows the user to sign in via their Google account.
+Handles offline error and checking user credentials
   - `ssign(... didSignInFor user: GIDGoogleUser!)`
   - `showOfflineAlert()`
   - `validDomain()`